Based in Victoria, London (with approximately one week of travel every 6 to 8 weeks)

 How to apply

-If you are interested in this role, send your CV and cover letter to firstname.lastname@example.org by 23:59 (GMT) 18th April 2018.
-Please clearly reference in your cover letter for which region(s) you would like to apply for, as well detailing your relevant skills and experience for the post(s).
+If you are interested in this role, send your CV and cover letter to firstname.lastname@example.org by 17:00 (GMT) 26 October 2018.
+Please clearly detail in your cover letter your relevant skills and experience for the post.
+NOTE that the interviews will be taken place on the 1st and 2nd of November.

-For full details of the role criteria please visit WFD website.
+For full details of the role criteria and instructions for how to apply for this position, please visit WFD website at:

 The appointment will be made on merit on the basis of fair and open competition.

-Please note: Due to the volume of application we receive, only shortlisted candidates will be notified.
+Please note: Due to the volume of applications we receive, only shortlisted candidates will be notified.

 About the Organization